 These questions connect directly to Article 1's moral case, which established the series' foundational principle: the way you succeed with AI is by investing in your people, not by eliminating them.
 The governance framework gives that principle operational structure.
 It defines boundaries that the organization commits to, regardless of what is technically achievable.
 It establishes the values that the transformation will not compromise, even when compromising them would produce short-term efficiency gains.

-Like change management, AI governance is a parallel track that activates at Level 2 and runs through every subsequent level of the methodology, with different activities at each stage.
+AI governance is a parallel track that activates at Level 2 and runs through every subsequent level of the Methodology, with different activities at each stage — much like change management.
+What governance produces at each level differs, but the accountability established at Level 2 carries through all of them.

 At Level 3, governance informs the workflow redesign work in three specific ways.
 First, the risk classification determines what the AI system is permitted to do within each redesigned workflow.
 A workflow step classified as high-risk under the governance framework requires different design treatment than one classified as minimal risk.
 Second, the human oversight requirements define the collaboration model between humans and AI in each process.
 The workflow designer is not deciding from scratch whether a human needs to review AI outputs; the governance framework has already established the criteria.
 Third, the ethical boundaries dictate what the organization will automate.
 When a workflow redesign team encounters a process where AI could technically replace human judgment entirely, the governance framework determines whether that is within the organization's ethical commitments.